open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>allocationStrategy</b></td>
         <td>string</td>
         <td>
-          AllocationStrategy determines which strategy the target allocator should use for allocation<br/>
+          AllocationStrategy determines which strategy the target allocator should use for allocation.
+The current options are least-weighted and consistent-hashing.
+The default option is least-weighted<br/>
         </td>
         <td>false</td>
       </tr><tr>